Ready to complete your survey now?

-This business/organisation on-sells vehicles to other businesses/organisations and households that have fuels included in the cost of the vehicles.
-Should we include the fuel in these vehicles as it is not used by this business/organisation?
+Our business or organisation on-sells vehicles to other businesses, organisations and households that have fuels included in the cost of the vehicles.
+Should we include the fuel in these vehicles as it is not used by this business or organisation?

 Yes, you should include the fuel used in vehicles that are being on-sold.
 This fuel is an input to the production process and therefore, should be included as part of your consumption.

-What is meant by energy/fuels supplied on a non-monetary basis?
+What is meant by energy or fuels supplied on a non-monetary basis?

-This includes the use of energy products sourced from other related business units (subsidiaries) within or from other businesses/organisations, where no corresponding financial transaction has taken place.
+This includes the use of energy products sourced from other related business units (subsidiaries) within or from other businesses or organisations, where no corresponding financial transaction has taken place.